fionayyc/last-centurion/red-sector/logs/dash-throttle-n-thrust.md

 “I want it inside me,” she snarled, reaching back to spread herself open, dripping down her thighs.
 “I can take more.
 I’ll beg.”

-“Then do it,” Derrian growled.
+“Then do it,” Kaidan growled.

-Dash crawled over, kissing Caylee hard—tongues colliding, filthy and hot—and then looked up at Derrian, eyes wide, voice breathless.
+Dash crawled over, kissing Caylee hard—tongues colliding, filthy and hot—and then looked up at Kaidan, eyes wide, voice breathless.

 “Please, Captain.
 Fill me.
 I want it—need it.
 I want to feel you leaking out of me for hours.
 I’ll fucking fly you anywhere, just fuck me full.”

 Caylee moaned, panting into the crate.
 “She’s not gonna beg like I will.
 Please, fill my tight little pussy, make me smell like your cum for days—gods, I need it, Daddy—”

-Derrian’s control snapped.
+Kaidan’s control snapped.

 He yanked out of Caylee with a wet squelch, grabbed Dash by the waist, and threw her back over the crate.
 She gasped—and then screamed as he slammed into her again, harder, faster, a savage rhythm that rocked the crate under them.